digitalservicebund/ris-backend-service/doc/adr/0025-define-domain-exceptions-handling.md

 }
 ```

-This way every system interacting with ours can know that we always deliver errors in the same format, and they don't need to introduce more complexity than necessary.
+This way every system interacting with ours can know that we always deliver errors in the same standardised format, and they don't need to introduce more complexity than necessary.

 ### Suggestions for refactoring